 A synagogue in the tradition of Reform Judaism, Temple Beth El is a community where prayer is engaging and participatory.
 We cherish spiritual depth, sacred and contemporary music, lifelong learning and social justice as paths to Jewish commitment.
 Temple Beth El is a home in which we celebrate our joys and share our sorrows.
 Temple Beth El welcomes all who wish to participate in Jewish life – singles, couples and families in all their forms.
-In the words of our Senior Rabbi, Joshua M. Davidson, “The synagogue is a kehilah kedoshah– a sacred community.
+“The synagogue is a kehilah kedoshah– a sacred community.
 Like a sukkah, it is constructed of many different branches woven together: the young, the old, the rich and the poor, the married and the unmarried, single parents, grandparents, gays and heterosexuals, non-Jewish spouses.
 The broader the Sukkah’s reach, the more tightly its branches are woven, the stronger it stands.
 So, too, the synagogue: the greater variety of people welcomed within it, the closer they feel to one another, the stronger the temple stands.”

 Temple Beth El is a Reform Jewish congregation which constantly renews itself by embracing these eternal values: